Angel Gomes: 2024–25 season

 On 17 August 2024, Gomes suffered a head injury in a 0–2 Ligue 1 away win at Reims.
 Following a violent collision with Reims midfielder Amadou Koné who was subsequently sent off, he was treated on the pitch for over 30 minutes and was taken to the hospital afterwards.
 His club then stated after the match that he was able to return home, and was "following medical concussion protocol."
 He then made his return two weeks later, starting against Paris Saint-Germain on 1 September.

 Marseille

 On 11 June 2025, fellow Ligue 1 club Marseille agreed to sign Gomes on a free transfer upon the expiration of his contract with Lille at the end of the month.
 On 4 July, Marseille confirmed the transfer, with the player signing a three-year contract.

+Gomes made his debut for l'OM in a 1–0 loss to Rennes in the team's opening match of the 2025–26 Ligue 1 season.
+His first goal for the club came in a 4–0 win over Lorient at the Stade Vélodrome on 12 September.

+After beginning the season as a deep-lying playmaker, Gomes was moved into a more attacking role and scored in consecutive matches against Auxerre and Brest at the start of November.

+On 29 November, Gomes was substituted at half-time on a 2–2 draw with Toulouse.

+After this, he made only one eight minute substitute appearance in a 5–2 win at Angers in OM's next six Ligue 1 matches.

+On 20 January 2026, L'Équipe reported that Marseille would allow Gomes to leave the club before the end of the winter transfer window.

+Loan to Wolverhampton Wanderers

+On 2 February 2026, Gomes joined Premier League club Wolverhampton Wanderers on loan for the remainder of the 2025–26 season.